SoftUni-Internal/interactive-content/EN/04-SOLID/06-Dependency-Inversion.md

 ```
 The **Button** class **depends directly on the Lamp** class.

-If the Lamp class changes, then Button will have to be changed too.
+If the Lamp class changes, then Button will need to be changed too.

 Furthermore, the **Button class is not reusable**: you cannot use it to switch on a coffee machine, for example.